thatguy2048/ClarionWindowsLibrary/README.md

 This is not comprehensive, and I will only add functions as I need.

 ##  To Use
+> This has only been used with the latest version of Clarion (12).

 Include  the files directory in your Clarion project.
 OR